Chris Okagbue: Career

 His first venture into show business was as a model in 2004, when he appeared in commercials for brands like Cadbury Plc, MTN, Nigerian Breweries, Coca-Cola and Airtel at age 17.
 He moved into acting in 2007 when he was given a part after accompanying friends to an audition and decided to give it a try.
 He then appeared as Preye Pepple in the TV series The Station.
 The series was directed by Achor Yusuf who also gave him his second acting role as Lucky Edeghor in the TV series The Maze.
 Okagbue took a break from acting for a while until he found a job he had taken a liking to, TV presenting.
 He had a short spell with Koga Studios and at the time had covered the live red carpet of notable events such as the launch of Wizkid's first album, Superstar, Yemi Sax's Sax Appeal concert and DJ Jimmy Jatt's Jimmy's Jumpoff concert.
 He returned to acting shortly after as Victor in the TV series Secrets and Scandals.
 His break came when he was given the role of Emil Haruna in the M-NET TV series Tinsel.

 He made his first appearance in a cinema film with a small role in the movie A Wish, followed by the movie Playing Safe, both directed by Elvis Chuks.

-His biggest role is as the lead character in the critically acclaimed movie Lotanna.
+His biggest role is as the lead character in Lotanna.
 He played the role of Lotanna in the film which starred the Ghanaian actress Ama K. Abebrese, Jide Kosoko, Bimbo Manuel, Victor Olaotan and Liz Benson.
-He made his debut on stage acting in a comedy play titled Election Fever which depicted the Nigerian government and its electoral system.
-The play was directed by Bolanle Austen-Peters and was sponsored by The Ford Foundation, British Council and the Lagos Theatre Festival.

 Okagbue has starred in movies with Joke Silva, Fella Makafui, Tonto Dike, Ini Edo, Ama K. Abebrese, Jide Kosoko, Martha Ankomah, Bimbo Manuel, Ngozi Ezeonu, Victor Olaotan and Liz Benson amongst others, and has worked extensively with directors like Obi Emelonye, Elvis Chuks, Toka Mcbaror, Victor Sanchez Aghahowa, Achor Yusuf, James Omokwe and Moses Inwang.